alta-energy-trading/TextToPoco/CsvToPoco/README.md

 The DbContext in the client app needs to implement (the empty) IDbContext
 `public class MyAppContext : DbContext, IDbContext`

-If your project has a seperate core project that you want to keep free of unnecessary dependencies, there is a core project, [CsvToPoco](https://github.com/alta-energy-trading/TextToPoco/CsvToPoco) where the required interfaces are defined
-`PM> Install-Package TextToPoco`

 #### Using CsvToPoco
 The recommended usage is to get the CsvToPoco.Importer service using dependency injection, either constructor injection